Code-Screen/Code-Screen.github.io/docs/giving-feedback-to-candidates.md

 <br>

-Please **note** that the candidate won't be able to see the hidden assessment case files after they get access back to the repo.<br>So please **do not** leave comments on the `"Added back hidden test files"` commit, as the candidate will not be able to see these comments.
+Please **note** that the candidate won't be able to see the hidden test case files after they get access back to the repo.<br>So please **do not** leave comments on the `"Added back hidden test files"` commit, as the candidate will not be able to see these comments.